 - Information Overload: As more people join a company's Slack workspace, the number of messages and channels grows.
 Employees can get overwhelmed with all the communication, making it easy for important discussions to get lost.
 This makes it hard to keep track of useful information or find old conversations.

-- Difficulty in Accessing Knowledge: Slack is great for real-time chats but not so much for finding old messages or documents.
+- Difficulty in Accessing Knowledge: Slack is great for real-time chats, but not so much for finding old messages or documents.
 Users may have a hard time searching for past discussions or important files because Slack doesn’t have strong filtering options.
 This issue is especially common in large teams that talk a lot through writing.
+The challenge gets even bigger when useful context is split across threads, canvases, and past support tickets, with no simple way to turn that history into reusable answers.

 - Lack of Clear Ownership: Often, there isn't a specific person responsible for the information shared in Slack channels.
 Without clear roles for updating and maintaining this info, it can quickly become outdated.
 This makes the knowledge base confusing and inconsistent.

 - Security and Compliance Concerns: Using Slack to handle sensitive information can be risky.
-Companies need to follow legal rules and manage who can access what information to avoid data breaches and fines for not complying with regulations.
+Companies need to comply with legal rules and manage who can access which information to avoid data breaches and fines for noncompliance.

 - Inadequate Integration with Other Tools: Even though Slack can connect with many other apps, it often doesn’t work well with other knowledge management systems.
 This can lead to scattered information and make it hard to access all the knowledge stored in different places.

-- Bring Company Knowledge into Slack: ClearFeed can index data from a 100+ sources and bring them into your Slack channels - available to all users with a simple message to the ClearFeed bot.
-These data sources include popular ones like Google Docs, Notion, Confluence, Sharepoint, KBs in Ticketing systems like Zendesk, Web-Sites and more.
+- Bring Company Knowledge into Slack: ClearFeed can index data from 100+ sources and bring them into your Slack channels - available to all users with a simple message to the ClearFeed bot.
+These data sources include popular ones like Google Docs, Notion, Confluence, SharePoint, KBs in ticketing systems like Zendesk, Websites, and more.
+Beyond external docs, ClearFeed can also use Slack Channels, Slack Canvas, past ClearFeed requests/tickets, and Atlas, ClearFeed’s native knowledge base, as knowledge sources.
+Knowledge sources can be tagged, filtered per agent, and prioritized so primary sources are searched first when multiple repositories overlap.

-- Find Answers from old Slack messages: A lot of the times knowledge captured in Slack - stays in Slack.
+- Find Answers from old Slack messages: A lot of the time, knowledge captured in Slack stays in Slack.
 ClearFeed can index older Slack messages and threads and use them to find answers for new questions in Slack channels.
+Many teams also use resolved ClearFeed tickets as a cleaner knowledge source than raw channel history, because newer resolved answers are prioritized when older and newer guidance conflict.
+Private-ticket knowledge can remain limited to internal Agent Assistant workflows, helping teams reuse sensitive knowledge without exposing it publicly.

-- Complete Control over Privacy: Administrators can decide exactly what data sources (up to the file level) are made available in individual channels and for different topics.
+- Complete Control over Privacy: Administrators can decide exactly which data sources (down to the file level) are made available in individual channels and across different topics.
+Teams can also allow the AI to use internal runbooks or private sources to generate answers while hiding those links from end users.

-- Fine Grained Control over Agent behavior: ClearFeed Virtual agents can be configured for a variety of different behaviorsome text
+- Fine-grained Control over Agent behavior: ClearFeed Virtual agents can be configured for a variety of different behaviors, including what queries they should refuse, whether search results and references are shown, and whether screenshots shared in Slack should be used as answer context.

-- Automatic or Manual Answer: Admins can control when the Virtual Agent generates answers.
+- Automatic or Manual Answer: Admins can control whether the Virtual Agent generates answers automatically or manually.
+They can also choose whether the answer includes search snippets and source references.

-- Chat with Virtual Agent: Users can chat with the Virtual Agent inside Slack threads (or privately) and ask it for assistance based on the current thread, customer history and so on.
+- Chat with Virtual Agent: Users can chat with the Virtual Agent in Slack threads (or privately) and ask for assistance based on the current thread, customer history, and so on.
+In triage, ClearBot Assist can also summarize long threads, show previous requests, and insert quick replies without leaving Slack.

 Curious to find out more?
-Take a deep dive here or get in touch with our team to learn how ClearFeed can help you save time by sharing knowledge within Slack.
+Take a deep dive into a searchable knowledge system or get in touch with our team to learn how ClearFeed can help you save time by sharing knowledge within Slack.